cleancodelover/remoting/README.md

 - **All endpoints** are secured with JWT for authentication.

-> **Note:** The frontend is highly responsive, though I didn’t have enough time to complete all features.
-However, what is available should give you a clear idea of my capabilities.
+> **Note:** The frontend is not very responsive, though I didn’t have enough time to make it a perfectly responsive app.
+However, my code organization and what is available should give you a clear idea of my capabilities.
+You can also check https://greenindie.com on your mobile to see another project I've worked on.

 ## 🎉 **Thank You!**
 This project reflects my passion for creating impactful, user-centric applications.
 I hope you find it as engaging and practical as I intended it to be.